Friday, December 13, 2013

 Like the egg in the Columbus story—they are both crushed flat at the contact end--- This is just tortured.
 Difficult in a worthless way.
 They’re not crushed—they’re connected to the rest of the island at their big ends.
 But putting it that way wouldn’t be fussy and pedantic enough for Mr. F.

 Their physical resemblence must be the source of perpetual confusion to the gulls that fly overhead.
 Their physical resemblance?
 To each other?
 To eggs?
 I suppose it must be eggs (even though the sentence is very badly structured) because the gulls are perpetually confused by them.
-Confused how?
+What is meant by perpetual?
+Do the gulls circle perpetually, or are they confused even after they leave?
+In what does their confuse consist?
 Do they want to come down and incubate the peninsulas with their maternal butts?
-This is apparently a joke, but it’s a witless one.
+This is all a joke, apparently, but it’s witless.

 To the wingless a more arresting phenomenon is their dissimilarity in every particular except size and shape.
 What?
 Every particular?
 Absurd.For one thing, we’ve already been told that the whole island is “riotous.”
 Perhaps we should suppose that one egg is inhabited by people, and the other by penguins.
 And the people drive cars, while the penguins drive bicycles, and the former drink Coca-cola while the latter drink Pepsi...